 When an Online Student Edition is initially accessed, only the cover of the book will be loaded.
-To access subsequent sections you will need to use the Bookmarks tab found on the left hand side of the window the book opened in.
-If you do not see this tab, look for a blue ribbon icon on the extreme left hand side of the window.
-If the Bookmarks tab is still not accessible or the links within this tab do not function, see instructions below:
+To access subsequent sections, you will need to use the Bookmarks tab found on the left side of the window.
+If you do not see this tab, look for a blue ribbon icon on the far left.
+If the Bookmarks tab is still not accessible or the links in this tab do not function, see the instructions below.

 Internet Explorer, Firefox, and Safari are recommended.

-If you have downloaded and installed Adobe DC, please uninstall Adobe DC and install Adobe version 220.127.116.11 on Windows PC’s or Version 10.6 on MAC.
+If you have downloaded and installed Adobe DC, please uninstall Adobe DC and install Adobe version 184.108.40.206 on Windows PCs or Version 10.6 on MAC.

 Internet Explorer 9 may have compatibility issues with Online Student Editions, depending on settings/group policy.
 If an issue is encountered using Internet Explorer 9, try Firefox.

 Ensure that you have installed the correct version of Adobe reader (Version 10.6) and then follow the below steps to enable the plugin.